 FARM TO SCHOOL

-The Farm to School Manitoba Healthy Choice fundraiser is a non-profit fresh, local, healthy and profitable vegetable fundraiser for your school and child care facility and a great way to promote healthy food choices while also fundraising for your school or daycare.
+The Farm to School Manitoba Program promotes and supports the purchase of local agricultural products, nutrition, food skills development, and learning resources for youth.
 Farm to School was started by MAHE in 2010 as an alternative fundraising option for Manitoba schools and licensed daycares.
-Learn more and register your school or daycare for the fundraiser at farmtoschoolmanitoba.ca.
+Learn more at farmtoschoolmanitoba.ca.

-There are three key partners involved in the Farm to School Healthy Choice Fundraiser:
+There are two key partners involved in the Farm to School Program:

 Their collaboration and shared commitment to providing healthy, local food choices to families across the province is what makes this great project possible.